-The new Sports Law 2021 guide covers ten high-profile jurisdictions.
-The guide provides the latest legal information on anti-doping, betting, disciplinary proceedings, commercial rights, corporate governance, intellectual property, data, dispute resolution, employment, esports and the impact of COVID-19.
+The Sports Law 2023 guide covers 14 high-profile jurisdictions.
+The guide provides the latest legal information on anti-doping, betting, disciplinary proceedings, commercial rights, corporate governance, intellectual property, data, dispute resolution, employment, esports and non-fungible tokens (NFTs).

 The Growth of Sports Law

 Not so long ago, judges and academics scoffed at the suggestion that there was such a thing as “sports law”.
 There may have been a burgeoning sports industry, but it did not generate its own substantive body of law.
 Perhaps the idea that something as frivolous as sport could generate its own jurisprudence did not seem possible or even appropriate to a rather conservative judiciary.

 With those commentators now clearly part of ancient history, Chambers publishes its third Sports Law Global Practice Guide.
 Sports law is now not only an internationally recognised legal discipline in its own right, but has also generated a significant body of legal precedent.
 In particular, it provides a crucial framework for the operation and regulation of an industry that has grown at an astonishing pace.

 As sport as a business has developed, the contracts underpinning its commercialisation have become ever more sophisticated and the rules which governing bodies impose to control and regulate their sports have had to continually adapt.
 With higher value contracts and more detailed regulation, as with any industry, disputes have become both more common and more complex.